Stephen Christian

-Stephen Christian is an American singer and songwriter best known as the lead vocalist of the alternative rock band Anberlin, as well as the vocalist of his acoustic side-project Anchor & Braille.
+Stephen Christian Arnold is an American singer and songwriter best known as the lead vocalist of the alternative rock band Anberlin, as well as the vocalist of his acoustic side-project Anchor & Braille.
 He and his bandmates started Anberlin in 2002, after the demise of their previous group, known as SaGoh 24/7.
 He is one of the main songwriters for Anberlin alongside Joseph Milligan, and with the band had released seven albums before their initial disbandment in 2014 and began working on an eighth album in 2020.
 Many of the albums in the Anberlin discography have peaked in the top ten on various Billboard charts.

 He founded the non-profit and humanitarian-oriented band Faceless International, and is the founder of Wood Water Records, the home of Anchor & Braille.
 Christian wrote and self-published the memoir The Orphaned Anything's (2008).
 Christian also started the solo project Anchor & Braille in 2007, and their debut album Felt, produced by Aaron Marsh of Copeland, was released in 2009.
 Felt debuted at number 30 on the Billboard Top Heatseekers chart.
 They released a second album, The Quiet Life, in 2012, with Christian again handling vocals and songwriting.
 A reviewer on Absolutepunk called The Quiet Life "a chaotic beauty of an album as well as [Christian's] most personal and eloquent effort to date."

 On October 30, 2018, Calvary Church of Clearwater, Florida announced that Christian will assume the role of director of worship and creative arts in January 2019, and on August 26, 2019, Christian announced that he would be the campus pastor for Grace Family Church's South Tampa Campus.

 Early life and education

-Stephen Christian was born in Kalamazoo, Michigan.
+Stephen Christian Arnold was born on July 28, 1980 in Kalamazoo, Michigan.
+As of 2025, He is married to Julia Marie Arnold and they share 3 daughters together.
+In 2023, Stephen made a public statement that he will be taking a break from touring with Anberlin to focus on his family (wife and children) and community, which includes his work as a full-time pastor.

 At some point in his early life, Christian moved to Winter Haven, Florida.
 Christian attended Winter Haven High School along with bandmates Deon Rexroat and Joseph Milligan.
 During high school, the three formed the punk band SaGoh 24/7 with Joey Bruce, which eventually transformed into Anberlin.
 Christian's younger brother Paul was an influence on some of the band's music.
 They released two albums, Servants After God's Own Heart (1999), and Then I Corrupt Youth (2001), with Christian singing lead vocals on both.

 Christian is a graduate from University of Central Florida and the Florida State University College of Law, with a bachelor's degree in Psychology.
 He attended college to study non-profits, with plans to work for Habitat for Humanity or UNICEF, but Anberlin was signed a month after he graduated.